mmeest/2-images-to-animated-GIF/README.md

 Time input field(in seconds) to set transition time.

-Conversion button for creating animated GIF
+Conversion button for creating animated GIF.

+Conversion will take few moments.

 Created image will be displayed in small preview field.